Allston Post Moves Toward Construction at 25–39 Harvard Avenue

 Transforming a Transit Corridor

-Allston Post converts a car-oriented stretch of Harvard Avenue into a walkable, transit-connected residential block.
-Its location sits steps from the Green Line, multiple bus routes, and the commuter rail, aligning with Boston’s priorities for higher-density housing near existing transit.
+Allston Post converts a stretch of Harvard Avenue into a walkable, transit-connected residential block.
+Its location sits steps from the Green Line and multiple bus routes.

 With new housing, ground-floor retail, and sidewalk improvements designed to support Boston’s Complete Streets approach, the project reinforces the Allston–Brighton corridor as a model for compact urban growth.